Fauteck/newsku/mkdocs/docs/2-configuration.md

 - Password resets

-Here are the required environment variables
+Here are the environment variables to set that up

 | Name                    | Default               | Required (based on if you want SMTP services enabled) | Comments                                              |
 |-------------------------|-----------------------|-------------------------------------------------------|-------------------------------------------------------|